FoldingAtHome/siegetank-backend/docs/deployment.rst

 These files should be placed under the ``certs`` folder in the root directory.

+.. note:: CCs that are deployed behind a load balancer have the option of not serving SSL traffic, provided that the proxy itself is terminating SSL traffic.
+To disable SSL, ``ssl_certfile``, ``ssl_key``, and ``ssl_ca_certs`` must **all** either be undefined or set to an empty string.

 Database Configuration
 ----------------------

-The new backend uses MongoDB to store data on donors, stream statistics, authentication, and managers.
-This information is shared across all Command Center and Work Servers.
+The backend uses MongoDB to store persistent data on donors, stream statistics, authentication, and managers.
+This information is shared across all CCs and SCVs.
 Generally you won't need to deploy your own MongoDB instances.

 As noted above, all communication to the database must be encrypted using SSL.
 In particular, you cannot use a vanilla build obtained from package managers such as apt-get.
 SSL support must be compiled in from source for ``mongod``, ``mongos``, and ``mongo``.
 However, pymongo python drivers work fine out of the box via pip.